October 1-3, 2019

 The following are confirmed presenters for the

-Chrissi Antonopoulos is an energy research scientist at the Pacific Northwest National Laboratory in the Electricity Infrastructure and Buildings Division.
-She focuses on analysis of green building technology diffusion in the commercial building sector, valuation of energy efficient residential homes, and website development for energy efficient programs.
+Chrissi Antonopoulos is a senior energy analyst at the Pacific Northwest National Laboratory in the Electricity Infrastructure and Buildings Division.
+Her primary research focus is in residential buildings, where she supports projects investigating thermal envelopes, indoor air quality and program analysis.
 Chrissi has lead research tasks focusing on code development for renewable energy technologies, and market forecasting of green building in the commercial sector.
-Chrissi is the operations manager for the Department of Energy's Building America Solution Center.
-Chrissi has a B.S. in Business Administration and a Master's of Urban Studies with a focus on energy technologies and sustainable development, from Portland State University.
+Chrissi is the operations manager for the Department of Energy's Building America Solution Center and part of PNNL's Building America team.
+Chrissi has a BS in Business Administration, a MS of Urban Studies with a focus on energy technologies and sustainable development, and is currently a PhD candidate at Portland State University.

 Back to Top

 Director of Passive House Services, Steven Winter & Associates

 Lois Arena, Director of Passive House Services at Steven Winter Associates, Inc., possesses over 25 years experience in the building science field and has extensive experience with new and existing buildings.
 Lois holds both US and international Passive House consultant certifications and is currently consulting on some of the largest and most difficult Passive House projects in the world.
 She has co-authored and presented training programs about energy efficient building practices to professionals in all sectors of the building industry and is regularly invited to present at conferences and private firms around the world to discuss the benefits of and road blocks to PH adoption.